orange-cloudavenue/terraform-plugin-framework-planmodifiers/docs/index.md

 # Overview

-Welcome to the **FrangipaneTeam Terraform Framework Plan Modifiers** documentation site This repository contains a collections of plan modifiers for the Terraform Plugin Framework.
+Welcome to the **orange-cloudavenue Terraform Framework Plan Modifiers** documentation site This repository contains a collections of plan modifiers for the Terraform Plugin Framework.

 ## Plan Modifiers